MiguelDi/Stock_Analysis/README.md

   ![](Resources/AllstocksAnalyis.png).

-  * Create a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.
+  * Create a script that will loop a timer calculing endtime,startime and seconds by Year.

   ![](Resources/AllstocksAnalyisandtimer.png).